tiiuae/ghaf/CONTRIBUTING.md

 Generally, any contributions should pass the tests.

+Documentation is the story of your code.
 Update Ghaf documentation with the code.
 Good documentation helps to bring new developers in and helps established developers work more effectively.

 ### Commit Message Guidelines